Skip to main content

 Cotija Cheese

-Dairy$ 6.99 / packApproximate price based on US supermarkets.
+$6.99 / packApproximate price based on US supermarkets.

 Cotija cheese is a dry, firm, and very salty cheese, similar in texture to Parmesan.
 It is crumbled over prepared corn, tacos, beans, Aztec soup, and enchiladas.
 Its name comes from the town of Cotija in Michoacán.
-The more aged it is, the harder and more intensely salty and lactic its flavour becomes.
+The more aged it is, the harder and more intensely salty and lactic its flavor becomes.

 As an Amazon Associate we earn from qualifying purchases.